 - Advise on any further rehabilitation exercises in order to improve your performance, by adjusting your body and form into optimal alignment.

-This article was authored by Danielle Ross, who is based at the Douglasdale branch of Lamberti Physiotherapy.
-Book an assessment with her if you want some solid advice on tapering during training.
+This article was authored by the team from the Douglasdale branch of Lamberti Physiotherapy.
+Book an assessment with one of the Physios if you want some solid advice on tapering during training.
 You can also make use of our handy appointment form.

 Other online blogs articles to consider: